AshHartwell/Leamprov/content/pages/shows.md

 #### Next Show: November 29th 2021

+## The Elephants In The Room - An Improvised Comedy Show

+Leamington's improvisers will turn your suggestions into hillarious scenes.
+Nothing is written and nobody knows what is going to happen - including the cast!

+Taking inspiration from audience suggestions, the show will create a series of comedy sketches and games completely off-the-cuff.

 * Where: Temperance Leamington Spa
 * When: 29 / 11 / 2021
 * Time: 7:30pm (Doors open at 7pm)